Types of Search Queries: Navigational, Informational & Transactional

 A search query indicates to the search engine not only the topic a particular person wants to find, but what he or she wants to do in terms of this topic.

-Phrases "candy-making shops in Toronto” and “how do they make candy in Toronto?” are recognize by the search engine as two different intentions, and it will bring the results that correspond to those intentions.
-The former query will bring a list of places to buy candy, the latter query will give a broad information on candy-making in Toronto.
+Phrases "candy-making shops in Toronto" and "how do they make candy in Toronto?" are recognize by the search engine as two different intentions, and it will bring the results that correspond to those intentions.
+The former query will bring a list of places to buy candy, the latter query will give broad information on candy-making in Toronto.

 search query example